-After winding up in the ER in early 2019, I wrote a post about my year-long battle to discover the root cause of multiple mysterious symptoms.
-Below is a snippet of that post outlining two symptoms that have plagued me for some time.
-Last week I learned that those symptoms are caused by May-Thurner Syndrome.
+After winding up in the ER in early 2019, I wrote about my year-long battle to discover the root cause of multiple mysterious symptoms.
+Below is a snippet outlining two symptoms that had plagued me for some time.

 But I still don’t know why my toes and the top of my left foot turn purple when I am standing or cold.
 My cardiologist said that my heart is not the cause.
 Multiple tests ordered by my vascular doctor have yet to diagnose my symptoms.